Written by Steven Burns

 Start today!
 Visit this link at the National Institutes of Health.
 There you’ll find simple exercises that could prevent falls from being part of your future.

-Dr. Stephen Burns is board-certified in family medicine and has been in practice for more than 30 years.
+Dr. Steven Burns is board-certified in family medicine and has been in practice for more than 30 years.